 Gene phylogenies and synteny analyses define homology

-Our phylogenetic analyses recovered the monophyly of all members of the DAN gene family with strong support with the exception of DAND5 (Fig. 1).
+Our phylogenetic analyses recovered the monophyly of each members of the genes in the DAN gene family with strong support with the exception of DAND5 (Fig. 1).
 In addition, our trees suggest an arrangement in which these genes are divided into five main groups (Fig. 1): 1) a clade containing the SOSTDC1 and SOST genes; 2) a clade that contains the CER1 and DAND5 gene lineages; 3) a clade corresponding to 2 cerberus-like sequences of cephalochordates; 4) a clade corresponding to the NBL1 gene; and 5) a clade containing the GREM gene lineages (Fig. 1).

 In the first clade, the monophyly of SOSTDC1 and SOST is well supported, as is the sister group relationship between them (shown in shades of red; Fig. 1), suggesting that they share a common ancestor more recently than with any other member of the family (Supplementary Fig. S1A).
 The sister group relationship between these two gene lineages has also been recovered in other studies (Avsian-Kretchmer et al. 2004; Walsh et al. 2010; Nolan & Thompson, 2014).
 Synteny analyses provide further support for the identity of these two gene lineages because genes found up- and downstream are conserved in most surveyed species (Fig. 2).
 The tree topology in which the SOSTDC1/SOST clade is recovered sister to all other members of the gene family has also been recovered in other studies (Avsian-Kretchmer et al. 2004; Walsh et al. 2010; Nolan & Thompson, 2014).